Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Correlations between the observed quantities and other properties of the host galaxies

 \subsubsection{Determination of shock strength and central gas velocity dispersion}

 We quantify the strength of the shock as the deprojected residual velocity magnitude seen in the residual velocity maps and introduced in Sect.\,\ref{sec:determining_velocity_jumps}.
-In Table\,\ref{tab:galaxies_shock_classes}, four values of this magnitude are given: the largest and the smallest magnitude along the blue-shifted and the red-shifted structures in the residual velocity maps that we associate with the shocks.
-Thus we have two ranges of velocity magnitude, one for each Doppler shift, and below we analyze each range separately, with the values for the blue-shifted one carrying the minus sign.
+In Table\,\ref{tab:galaxies_shock_classes}, four values of this magnitude are given: the largest and the smallest magnitude along the blueshifted and the redshifted structures in the residual velocity maps that we associate with the shocks.
+Thus we have two ranges of velocity magnitude, one for each Doppler shift, and below we analyze each range separately, with the values for the blueshifted one carrying the minus sign.

-In order to estimate the average \ha velocity dispersion within the inner kpc region for each galaxy, we select from the MUSE data spaxels within an elliptical region with the major axis aligned with the PA of the line of nodes, whose semi-major axis is 1\,kpc and semi-minor axis is $\cos{i}$\,kpc, where $i$ is the inclination of the galaxy given in Table\,\ref{tab:Disk_orientation_parameters}, together with its PA.
+In order to estimate the average \ha velocity dispersion within the inner kpc region for each galaxy, we select from the MUSE data spaxels within an elliptical region with the major axis aligned with the line of nodes, whose semi-major axis is 1\,kpc and semi-minor axis is $\cos{i}$\,kpc, where $i$ is the inclination of the galaxy given in Table\,\ref{tab:Disk_orientation_parameters}, together with its PA.
 We then apply the amplitude-over-noise (AON) threshold of 20 \citep{Sarzi_06} to exclude noisy spaxels within the defined elliptical region from calculating the average velocity dispersion.
 This threshold is determined by examining the spread of the \ha velocity dispersion measured in the individual spaxels as a function of the AON for each galaxy individually, as presented in Appendix\,\ref{app:suplementary_sample_plots}, Fig.\,\ref{fig:AON_distributions}.
 Points with low AON and high velocity dispersion indicate measurements from noisy spaxels, where the velocity dispersions are artificially high due to inaccurate Gaussian fitting, likely caused by low signal.